bonitasoft/bonita-doc/md/define-a-search-index.md

 # Define a search key

 ::: info
-**Note:** For Bonita Entreprise, Performance and Efficiency editions only.
+**Note:** For Bonita Enterprise, Performance and Efficiency editions only.
 :::

 A search key is data that is attached to a process and is used to distinguish between cases of the process in Bonita Portal.